-Let’s see how to enable service for particular/all run level.
-For this task you need to specify levels (
+Let’s see how to enable service for a particular/all run level.
+For this task, you need to specify levels (

---level) on which services needs to enable, followed by service name and lastly on a state.
+--level) on which services need to enable, followed by service name and lastly on a state.

 # chkconfig --level 34 autofs on